resilient-swarms/argos-sferes/README.md

      ./bin/behaviour_evol2D experiments/history.argos --load <path to generation file>/gen_<number> -o <output file> -n <index of individual in MAP>

-To try out Bayesian Optimisation do:
+To try out Bayesian Optimisation for a homogeneous swarm, do:

      bin/ite_swarms_3D -m <data_directory> 20000 -e bin/BO3D
      experiments/history_BO.argos

+Finally, to set up SMBO-Dec for Bayesian Optimisation for a heterogeneous swarm, the launch script may be most useful due to the many arguments:

+     bash launch_foraging_BO_array.sh <data_directory>

+A wide variety of other launch scripts can also be found in the main directory, each of them prefixed by "launch_"